Best Loans for Bad Credit in July 2026

 - Get money as soon as the next business day

-- 95% approval rating from LendingTree users who borrow from Avant
+- 95% recommendation rating from LendingTree users who borrow from Avant

-- Up to 9.99% of your loan taken as an upfront origination fee
+- Up to 9.99% of your loan is taken as an up-front origination fee

 - Can’t boost your odds with a secured loan or a co-borrower

-- Application experience: Avant’s application is straightforward and fast — easily one of the best application experiences I tested.
+Avant’s application is straightforward and fast — easily one of the best application experiences we tested.

-If you need someone to walk you through your loan application, you can contact Avant application support by phone or email seven days a week.
-Other lenders offer more limited hours, and some are closed on weekends altogether.
+Avant could be the best fit if you need someone to walk you through your loan application.
+You can contact Avant application support by phone or email seven days a week.

 Avant lets you boost your approval odds with smaller loans.

-To get a loan with Avant, you’ll need to meet the following minimum requirements:
+To get a loan with Avant, these are the requirements and restrictions:

-- Residency: Not available to residents of Hawaii, Iowa, Maine, Massachusetts, New York, Vermont, Washington and West Virginia.
+- Residency: Not available to residents of Hawaii, Iowa, Maine, Massachusetts, Washington or West Virginia

 - Credit score: 580+